PolymathicAI/AstroCLIP/README.md

 # AstroCLIP

-Official PyTorch implementation and pre-trained models for paper **AstroCLIP: A Cross-Modal Foundation Model for Galaxies**.
+Official PyTorch implementation and pre-trained models for the paper **AstroCLIP: A Cross-Modal Foundation Model for Galaxies**.

 ![image](assets/im_embedding.png)